Zenika/spring-workshop/Slides/06_spring_security.md

 ## Securing services

-- Securing HTTP endpoint may not be sufficient in some cases
+- Securing HTTP endpoints may not be sufficient in some cases
 - Spring Security provides with various annotations to secure code
   - *@Secured*
 ```java